alexshtf/alexshtf.github.io/_posts/2026-02-01-Spectrum-Interpretation.md

 # As a (kind of) recurrent neural network

 Another way to characterize symmetric matrix eigenvalues is as a _sequence_ of optimization problems.
-Here is one formulation of the celebrated Courant-Fischer theorem, named after Richard Courant and Ernst Sigismund Fischer.
-No, it's not the famous statistician Ronald Fisher :)
+Here is a Courant-Fischer formulation (Fischer here is Ernst Sigismund Fischer, not Ronald Fisher):

 We just saw that the smallest eigenvalue is just the minimum of a quadratic function over the unit sphere.
 The second eigenvalue is similar, but the vector has to be orthogonal to _one row_, since the matrix $$\boldsymbol C$$ the first player chooses has one row.
 The next eigenvalue should be orthogonal to _two rows_, and so on.
 But we can actually be more precise about what these constraints are.
 One of the possible formulations of the Courant-Fischer theorem is